JuliaDebug/JuliaInterpreter.jl/docs/src/internals.md

  9
 ```

-Here's a more fine-grained look at what's happening under the hood:
+Here's a more fine-grained look at what's happening under the hood (and a robust strategy
+for more complex situations where there may be nested calls of new methods):

 ```julia
 modexs, _ = JuliaInterpreter.prepare_toplevel(Main, ex)